LeaderAnonymous/MBR-Killer/README.md

 # MBR-Killer
-This pack was made by Anonymous Leader.
+This file was made by Anonymous Leader.